splunk/observability-workshop/content/en/oncall/docs/getting_started/rotations.md

 ![West Coast Shift](../../../images/west-coast-shift.png)

-You will again be prompted to add Members to this shift; add the West Coast members who are **maximo, michaelscott and tuco**, but only if you're using the Observability Workshop Org for this workshop.
+You will again be prompted to add Members to this shift; add the West Coast members who are **Maximo Arciniega, Michael Scott and Tuco Salamanca**, but only if you're using the Observability Workshop Org for this workshop.

 If you're using your own Organisation refer to the specific list provided separately.